Welcome to my website!

-Libby Davies has been a social activist for 40 plus years and began as a community organizer in Vancouver’s Downtown Eastside in 1972.
+Libby Davies has been a social activist for 45 plus years and began as a community organizer in Vancouver’s Downtown Eastside in 1972.
 She was elected to Vancouver City Council for 5 consecutive terms, 1982-1993.
 As the Member of Parliament for Vancouver East for six consecutive terms, 1997-2015, she became NDP House Leader, (2003-2011) and Deputy Leader (2007-2015).
 Libby has been an outspoken advocate for human rights, housing, peace, and social justice throughout her political life.

 Libby was first elected as the Member of Parliament for Vancouver East in 1997.
 She was re-elected in November 2000, June 2004, January 2006, October 2008, and most recently in May 2011.
 Libby was also the Official Opposition Spokesperson for Health and the Vice-Chair of the Standing Committee on Health from May 2011 until January 2015.
 She was Deputy Leader of the federal NDP from 2007-2015.
 Libby also served as the NDP House Leader from 2003 to March 2011.
 After serving 6 terms, and 18 years, as the Member of Parliament for Vancouver East, Libby did not run in the 2015 general federal election.

-Her history as a strong community activist for Vancouver began over 35 years ago.
+Her history as a strong community activist for Vancouver began over 45 years ago.
 She and her late partner, Bruce Eriksen, were key figures in the formation of the Downtown Eastside Residents’ Association (DERA) in 1973.
 In 10 years of community organizing, Libby developed her strong grassroots approach to working with people and diverse communities.
 In 1982, Libby was elected to Vancouver City Council and served 5 consecutive terms.
 She became involved in every community issue; from protecting community services to developing affordable housing, fighting for parks and working for the elimination of poverty.
 In her capacity as a Vancouver City Councillor, Libby also served on the Greater Vancouver Regional District (GVRD); now know as Metro Vancouver, and the Vancouver Public Library Board.
 From 1994 to 1997, Libby worked with the Hospital Employees’ Union (HEU) serving in the role of Ombudsperson for Human Rights, Complaints Investigator, and Coordinator of Human Resources.

-Since being elected as a Member of Parliament, Libby has provided a strong voice for Vancouver East.
+As the Member of Parliament for Vancouver East, Libby provided a strong voice for Vancouver East.
 She consistently raised issues of concern to her constituents in Parliament, including: community safety; the need for a national childcare program; and affordable and accessible post-secondary education.
-Libby has also been a tireless advocate in Parliament for a national housing program, and has successfully forced federal governments to address this basic human right.
-Libby’s community office has helped hundreds of residents with federal government matters such as immigration, student loans, employment insurance, taxation, pensions, and Aboriginal affairs.
+Libby was a tireless advocate in Parliament for a national housing program, and successfully forced federal governments to address this basic human right.
+Libby’s community office helped hundreds of residents with federal government matters such as immigration, student loans, employment insurance, taxation, pensions, and Aboriginal affairs.

-She has received awards and recognitions from organizations such as the Capital Xtra’s Community Achievement Award for Political Activist of the Year; the YMCA Peace Medal Award; and the Vancouver and District Labour Council’s Syd Thompson Award.
-Libby received the Justice Gerald LeDain Award for Achievement in the Field of Law, for her work on drug policy reform from the Drug Policy Alliance, and the Visionary Award from Jer’s Vision.
+She has received awards and recognitions from organizations such as Capital Xtra’s Community Achievement Award for Political Activist of the Year; the YMCA Peace Medal Award; and the Vancouver and District Labour Council’s Syd Thompson Award.
+Libby received the Justice Gerald LeDain Award for Achievement in the Field of Law, for her work on drug policy reform from the Drug Policy Alliance (USA), and the Visionary Award from Jer’s Vision.
 In 2015, she was awarded the Canadian Public Health Association National Public Hero Award, and in 2017, Libby was awarded the Aids Vancouver Red Ribbon award.
 Libby was named to the Order of Canada in 2016, and invested to the Order in May 2018.
 She received the City of Vancouver Civic Merit Award in 2018.